vjs3/awesome-podcast-episodes/README.md

 - [Open Source at Facebook](https://softwareengineeringdaily.com/2017/04/14/facebook-open-source-with-tom-occhino/) - Discussion about open source projects at Facebook.
 How Facebook decides to make a project open source and success of React.
 - [The Past, Present, and Future of Open Source](https://softwareengineeringdaily.com/2016/04/08/past-present-future-open-source/) - In this short episode, Nadia talks about origins of open source software, its journey till present days and future of open source.
 - [Productivity at Work](https://frontendhappyhour.com/episodes/a-mixologists-tools/) - Discussion about being productive at work, tools to use for it, how to find the zone of productivity and more things surrounding this topic.
+- [Reading Documentation](https://syntax.fm/show/073/hasty-treat-reading-documentation) - Tips on how to efficiently read various documentations.